tutek1/DTLabs/07_Animation&Physics/lab07.md

 3. **Select** the `Create Collision Shape...` option
 4. **Keep** `placement` = `Sibling` and `type` = `Trimesh` ⇾ **Create**

-As you can see, this type of collider is extremely detailed (depends on the mesh) and, for our case **wasteful**.
+As you can see, this type of collider is highly detailed (depends on the mesh) and, for our case **wasteful**.

 ![](img/Trimesh.png)